amcginlay/eks-demos/doc/10-deploy-to-k8s/README.md

 kubectl -n demos exec -it ${first_pod} -- curl http://localhost:80
 ```

 Do not delete this deployment.
-We will need it later.
+You will need it later.

 [Return To Main Menu](/README.md)